Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[Talent Solutions](https://talentsolutions.co.nz/)</strong>, Auckland, New Zealand<br/>
 Position: UoA Micro-internship Mentor<br/>

-I was supporting the teams of students by guiding them, providing constructive and timely feedback, and helping them gain real-world industry experience with leading New Zealand organizations.
+Supported two teams of students by guiding them, providing constructive and timely feedback, and helping them gain real-world industry experience (i.e. teamwork, market research, preparation and delivery of the final report/presentation to the client) with leading New Zealand organizations.

 &nbsp;